divyamrastogi/smart-video-controls/README.md

 ### Resuming a Video

 1. Play any video on a supported website.
-2. If you leave the video or close the tab, SmartVidResume saves your last position.
+2. If you leave the video or close the tab, Smart Video Controls saves your last position.
-3. Upon returning to the same video, SmartVidResume automatically resumes from where you left off.
+3. Upon returning to the same video, Smart Video Controls automatically resumes from where you left off.

 ### Using Video Control Shortcuts